victorkvor/wannacry-vs-lockbit/LockBit.md

 .
 		We can confirm that it successfully retrieves the System32 path, with a backslash at the end, and deobfuscates the string `dllhost.exe`.
 		<div align="center"><img src="images/lockbit_613.png" alt="screenshot"></div>

-		Then it appends dllhost.exe to the System32 path.
+		Then it appends `dllhost.exe` to the System32 path.
 		<div align="center"><img src="images/lockbit_614.png" alt="screenshot"></div>

-		Then puts the Unicode string complete path to dllhost.exe between quotes at DAT_00425878.
+		Then puts the Unicode string complete path to dllhost.exe between quotes at `DAT_00425878`.
 		<div align="center"><img src="images/lockbit_615.png" alt="screenshot"></div>
 		With Process Hacker, if we look after [`LdrEnumerateLoadedModules`](https://ntdoc.m417z.com/ldrenumerateloadedmodules) execution, we can see that the process is spoofing the command line of `dllhost.exe`.
 		<div align="center"><img src="images/lockbit_616.png" alt="screenshot"></div>
 		- add_backslash_unicodestring_missing (FUN_004016c0)
 			This function takes `param_1` and goes through the whole list character by character (2 bytes each, because they are `WCHAR`) until it finds the backslash `\` or the null terminator `\0`,  in this case it will append the backslash.
 ```assembly